cryptodev1990/mercator/dev-notes/duber.md

   - [ ] "The metadata editor needs a shape to edit" needs to be hidden
   - [ ] Scroll on the shape bar needs to work
     - Repro steps: Add enough shapes for a scroll
+  - [ ] Weird properties count
+    - Repro steps: Add a property on a shape, the New Key will have an odd number
 - [X] Error snackbar needs to exist

 ## Tier 1